 First of all, the way a Tesla works, the car is connected to Tesla at all times via the account.
 The company knows a lot about the car’s activities.
 In fact, if you ask them, they will tell you, via texts, how the car performs.

 During a road trip in mid-2021, I sent Tesla questions regarding the car’s much shorter range than the estimate.
-A rep texted me back — as I was still on the road — with a detailed record of how fast I had driven, for now, long, and how much of the time the car’s HVAC used at what temperature so on and so forth.
+A rep texted me back — as I was still on the road — with a detailed record of how fast I had driven, for how long, and how much of the time the car’s HVAC was used at what temperature, so on and so forth.

 That’s to say Tesla already knows a lot about you and how you drive.
-For the most part, that’s a good thing.
+And for the most part, that’s a good thing.

 And there are a few options on this front that you can turn on or off via the car’s center screen, but the vehicle will always send its location and diagnostics information to Tesla — that’s part of the deal in owning a Tesla.

-But if you worry that Sentry Mode would send Tesla its recordings, I’d not worry about that.
-It’s simple, not financially feasible.
+But if you worry that Sentry Mode would send Tesla its recordings, that wouldn’t happen — Tesla is smarter than that.

 Speaking of uploading footage, that brings us to the last and most exciting feature of the Sentry Mode, the View Live Camera portion.